Social work: Iran

 State welfare organization was previously part of health and social security ministry.

 Theoretical models and practices

 Social work is an interdisciplinary profession, meaning it draws from a number of areas, such as (but not limited to) psychology, sociology, politics, criminology, economics, ecology, education, health, law, philosophy, anthropology, and counseling, including psychotherapy.
 Field work is a distinctive attribution to social work pedagogy.
 This equips the trainee in understanding the theories and models within the field of work.
 Professional practitioners from multicultural aspects have their roots in this social work immersion engagements from the early 19th century in the western countries.
-As an example, here are some of the models and theories used within social work practice:
+Social work theories help explain the root causes of problems and identify the most effective intervention methods.
+Key perspectives include: